smroid/cedar-solve/docs/installation.rst

     git clone "https://github.com/smroid/cedar-solve.git"

-You should see the cedar-solve directory created for you with all neccessary files.
+You should see the cedar-solve directory created for you with all necessary files.
 Check the status of your repository by typing::

     cd cedar-solve